 I looked on a popular search engine (I’m not going to name names but just insert any of those search engines that have flights, hotels, and car rentals on one page) and found incredibly cheap rates for renting a car.
 I’m talking $1 a day cheap.

-When my mom arrived at the airport Thomas and I met her and took the free shuttle provided by the rental car company to their nearby office.
-When we arrived we stood in line and realized that everyone in front of us was arguing with the employees behind the counter.
+When my mom arrived at the San Jose Airport, Thomas and I met her and took the free shuttle provided by the rental car company to their nearby office.
+At the rental car company office we realized that everyone in front of us in line was arguing with the employees behind the counter.

 Sure enough, when we (finally) got to the front of the line we discovered that there is a mandatory rental car insurance which every person who rents a car in Costa Rica needs to pay.
 This fee added several hundred dollars on to our total.

 We were also charged a $1,000 deposit on our credit card in case something happened to the car.
 I later found out this is also standard in Costa Rica.

-Anyway, the car turned out to be fine and we had a great vacation, but we were both left with a really negative feeling toward rental car companies in Costa Rica.
+Anyway, the car turned out to be fine and we had a great vacation, but we were left with a really negative feeling toward rental car companies in Costa Rica.

 Alright, I want to show you what your process will be like when you rent a car and how the companies here scam you.